ravi-s/RateStartup/Specifics/Fintech/Sector_Risks.md

    1. What are the business model risks?
    2. What are the metrics to track the risk?
    3. What is the mitigation plan?
+   4. What is the innovation?
+   5. Where is the innovation?

   > Micro-lending business for startups is overcrowded with many startups such as Indifi, Aye Finance, Capital Float, Ziploan.